kansasgis/NG911/Doc_Online/AdjustmentTools.md

 <a name="geocodeEx"></a>
 Running *Create Geocode Exceptions*:

-1. First, either run “Validation Tools” &gt; “2 Check Address Points” and make sure to check “Geocode Address Points” or “Validation Tools” &gt; “9 Optional Check All Required”.
-Running these will record any geocoding errors in FieldValuesCheckResults.
+1. First, run "Enhancement Tools" &gt; “Geocode Address Points”.
+	Running this will record any geocoding errors in FieldValuesCheckResults.

 2. Verify that ALL geocoding errors recorded in FieldValuesCheckResults are indeed exceptions.